 Brynhild had come with similar armaments to her opponent, but her face had been painted with red okra in an attempt to intimidate Eydis.
 The honey-haired raider, however, could see the fear in her eyes. [b ''You smell of fear, Brynhild, and soon you will smell of death.'']
 She warned, and with a cry from the Jarl, the two combatants bared steel and the fight commenced.

 It had been over in seconds.
 Eydis could hardly hear her own battle-cry over the roars coming from her family and friends as she slammed her shield against Brynhild's, knocking the maid with nut-brown hair off balance.
-With little regard for moderation or mercy, Eydis' blade slid through Brynhild's tunic, founding a warm home in her belly.
+With little regard for moderation or mercy, Eydis' blade slid through Brynhild's tunic, finding a warm home in her belly.
 A vicious twist and a sudden yank saw Eydis holding aloft a bloody blade.
 Brynhild had already dropped her weapon and shield, clutching at the horrific wound, staring pale-faced at her would-be killer.
 Without so much as a sound, Eydis hacked into the woman's neck, leaving her blade there as Brynhild slumped onto the ground - dead or dying, Eydis did not know.

 She had left her home behind shortly after that, taking only her father's old sword and her own shield as she set out into the hills.
 One day, she found herself camping not too far off a cairn, only to be woken in the middle of the night by strange noises, as though someone was trying to creep up on her.
 In the light of her dying fire, she saw the silhouette of an armed man, and she immediately drew forth her blade, calling a challenge. [b ''Who goes there and what are your intentions?'']
 Though she had seen combat and had killed before, she could not help but feel a pang of fear.
 She considered it healthy.
-Nonetheless, she must have been quite a sight, standing bare-footed, hair tussled by sleep, with a sword in her hand.
+Nonetheless, she must have been quite a sight, standing barefoot, hair tussled as a result of sleep, with a sword in her hand.